samn33/qlazy/README.md

 - Stabilizer class: for operating stabilizer states.
 - Observable class: for specifying observables.
 - QComp, Backend class: for quantum computer simulation/execution and specifying backend.
+- PauliProduct: for operations related to pauli product.

 ## Documents